 The following preventive guidelines are designed for healthy adults at low risk for disease.
-Please note these are the minimum standards and your primary care provider may recommend more frequent screenings and testings based on your medical history.
+Please note these are the minimum standards and your primary care provider may recommend more frequent screenings and testing based on your medical history.

 Most insurance plans cover prevention.
 Call the number on the back of your insurance card to confirm coverage and to see if you need a provider referral or pre-certification.
 To schedule a screening or check-up, call (920) 496-4700